 NPI’s approach to analysis always begins with the data and the macro economy is one area with a wealth of data, not all of it understood.
 While our studies of poverty, housing and social security lend themselves to focusing on specific policies and solutions, looking at the macro economy allows us to step back and look at the assumptions that underpin the very areas we study.

-This report from the UK think New Policy Institute examines the very varied provision of council tax support (CTS), discretionary…Read more
+This report from UK think tank the New Policy Institute looks at the disruption and strain of living amidst a…Read more

 No related events yet, please check back later